TymNim/CrossplatformOnlineMonogame/README.md

 # Cross-Platform Online Monogame with NodeJS Server side game

-## This game was created as Major Assignment for my Game Programming course.
+## This game was made as Major Assignment for my Game Programming course.

-### Client side application was created with C# and MonoGame Framework.
+### Client side application was made with C# and MonoGame Framework.
 To run the server I used NodeJS.

 ![Game Screen](https://github.com/TymNim/CrossplatformOnlineMonogame/blob/master/gameplayScreen.png)